mrkkrp/markkarpov.com/tutorial/th.md

 If something from the above is not clear, it's OK.
-Just grab this trick and use it next time you need to lift data that contains `Text` or similar types, you should be OK.
+Just grab this trick and use it next time you need to lift data that contains `Text` or similar types.
 One more thing: you need at least GHC 8 to use `dataToExpQ`.

 ## Example 2: creating refined values at compile time

-Now we are prepared to write a TH helper that allows to construct values of refined types at compile time turning invalid inputs into compilation errors.
+Now we are prepared to write a TH helper that allows us to construct values of refined types at compile time turning invalid inputs into compilation errors.

-Our practical example will be taken (although in a simplified form) from an existing library I wrote, it's called [`modern-uri`][modern-uri].
+Our practical example will be taken (although in a simplified form) from an existing library I wrote, called [`modern-uri`][modern-uri].
 In the library we have a function that takes `Text` representing a URI as input and outputs `Maybe URI`:

 ```haskell
 data URI = URI